ariley215/reading-notes/AZ-500/Manage-Security-Operations/CreateKeyVault.md

 - It may take up to 15 minutes for networking changes to take effect.
 - Always review the latest Azure documentation and best practices to ensure your Key Vault is configured securely.

-This guide outlines the steps to create and configure an Azure Key Vault, which is essential knowledge for the AZ-500 certification exam.
-It includes instructions on setting up the Key Vault, as well as configuring networking settings to secure access to the vault.